No money for masterpieces: Louvre bans cash over virus fears

+The world's most-visited museum is shifting to card-only payments as part of new measures that helped persuade employees worried about getting sick to return to work Wednesday.
+Louvre workers who guard Leonardo da Vinci's “Mona Lisa” and other masterpieces walked off the job on Sunday, fearful of being contaminated by the museum’s flow of tourists from around the world.

+The Louvre's move could bring it into conflict with the Bank of France, which said refusing cash is illegal and unnecessary.

-Staff members at the world's most-visited museum walked off the job on Sunday.
-Fears that banknotes might be vectors of disease aren't restricted to workers at the home of Leonardo da Vinci's “Mona Lisa” and other famous masterpieces.
+Fears that banknotes might be vectors of disease aren't restricted to the Louvre.

 Zylberman laughed when told of the Louvre's new refusal of cash payments from the museum's tens of thousands of daily visitors.